numba/numba/docs/source/reference/envvars.rst

     If not set or set to zero, show user level help information.
     Defaults to the negation of the value set by `NUMBA_DEVELOPER_MODE`.

+.. envvar:: NUMBA_DISABLE_ERROR_MESSAGE_HIGHLIGHTING
+    If set to non-zero error message highlighting is disabled.
+This is useful for running the test suite on CI systems.

 .. envvar:: NUMBA_DEBUG

    If set to non-zero, print out all possible debugging information during